 Lithuim Technologies, a digital marketing solutions provider, found that 53% of users expect brands to respond to their tweet within an hour.
 However, the number goes up to 72% when users have complaints.

-Fail to meet the 1-hour mark and users may resort unpleasant actions including brand shaming to express dissatisfaction.
-A swift response, however, makes Twitter followers more likely to buy, encourage family and friends, and recommend the brand through social media.
+Fail to meet the 1-hour mark and users may resort in unpleasant actions including brand shaming to express dissatisfaction.
+Best practices for Twitter encourage a swift response that will make Twitter followers more likely to buy, encourage family and friends, and recommend the brand through social media.

 2. Use Hashtags Properly

 Hashtags run the world of Twitter.
 These tags serve as filing cabinets for every single tweet that contain the keyword or topic.
 It also briefly explains what your tweet is about or if you’re part of a conversation or event.

 You may get the urge to include as many hashtags as possible, hoping to widen your reach.
 But resist the temptation!
 Spamming hashtags doesn’t work and can get your account banned.

 So stick to 2 to 3 hashtags instead.
 Make sure to include industry keywords, brand and campaign hashtags, and possibly trending hashtags if appropriate.
 And lastly, contribute to the conversation instead of just promoting your business!

 Fortunately, free URL shortening services like Goo.gl, Bit.ly, and Ow.ly exist.
 Long URLs of blog posts and inner pages (which you’re likely to promote) are cut down to size, giving you more characters to use for your tweets.

 URL shorteners also have CTR tracking capabilities, allowing you to measure the success of your tweets in terms of clicks so you can tweet out more of what your followers want!